riley-1995/ELP-CNNvsRNN/README.md

 # Environment Setup

 If you are using the SDSC Expanse/ACCESS server, they provide a variety of containers for Tensorflow training.
 In my case, I needed a container with the Ray Tune package, which was unavailable.
-A nice work around to is to convert a prexisting container into a Singularity sandbox, run the sandbox container in a shell to add the needed packages, then launch scripts using that sandbow container.
+A nice work around to is to convert a prexisting container into a Singularity sandbox, run the sandbox container in a shell, add the needed packages, then launch scripts using that sandbox container.

 First, load the singularity module:
 ```
 module load singularitypro
 ```

-The, find the container you want to copy and copy it:
+Then, build the container into a Singularity sandbox.
+The output of this command will be a directory named 'sandbox_container':
 ```
 singularity sandbox create sandbox_container/ /cm/shared/apps/containers/singularity/tensorflow/tensorflow-latest.sif
 ```